h2oai/h2o4gpu/README.md

 [POGS](http://foges.github.io/pogs)
 ====

 POGS is a solver for convex optimization problems in _graph form_ using [Alternating Direction Method of Multipliers](http://foges.github.io/pogs/ref/admm) (ADMM).
-Head over to the GitHub.io page for complete [Documentation](http://foges.github.io/pogs).
+Head over to the GitHub.io page for more complete [Documentation](http://foges.github.io/pogs).

 ----
 A graph form problem can be expressed as